water-splitting-group/o2_h2_reactor/README.md

 The publication (open access) is available Link and you can directly access the PDF file Link.

-comp_studies contains the log files of the computaional calculations of the Ru(PNP) complex.
-The .cub and .fchk can be found in the zenodo repostiroy add link

 data_analysis contains the different python programs and excel files used for data analysis.
 Note that these programs use various files from experimental_Data, hence these directory must be present to run most of the python scripts.

 documents contains the paper and the supporting information.